fishjump/LearningOS/README.md

     - [x] Font

 ## Update Log

+2020/8/26:
+  Implement BootInfo, now we can access data which comes from UEFI, and I use ```system::boot::bootInfo->graphicInfo``` to replace hard-coded screen parameters(memory, width, height, etc.)

 2020/8/24:
   I need a class to put bootloader's information(e.g. graphic memory address, memory map, etc.).
 So, I add an namepsace boot under system.